A2Amir/COVID-19-Data-Dashboard/README.md

 * Make sure that the web app is working locally.
 2. Next, go to [www.heroku.com](https://www.heroku.com/) and create an account if you haven't already.

-3.Create a new folder and move all of the covid19-web app folders and files into the folder:
+3. Create a new folder and move all of the covid19-web app folders and files into the folder:

        mkdir web_app
        mv -t web_app data covidapp wrangling_scripts covid19.py

 4. Update python using the terminal command **conda update python**